TheCatFather4/CafePOS/README.md

 ![Menu2](https://github.com/user-attachments/assets/70a10c63-8fe6-4e12-a6a0-48d193e76ec4)

 ## About
-An n-tier console application that allows cafe employees (servers) the ability to establish point-of-sale transactions.
+An n-tier console application that allows cafe employees (servers) the ability to establish point-of-sale transactions.</br>
-This application queries data from the 4th Wall Cafe Database (skillfoundry.io) using Entity Framework.
+This application queries data from a database using Entity Framework.

 ## Key Features